 I’ve also car camped my way across North America three times, and I walked the oldest long-distance hiking trail in America.

 During that time, I picked the wrong tent many times, which translated to cold, wet, and miserable nights.

 I’ve snapped tent poles, ripped rain flys, slept too many people in tiny shelters, and learned it all the hard way.

-Now, I know exactly what I’m looking for and I have a lot of opinions about what makes the best tent.
+Now, I know exactly what I’m looking for and I’m here to help you find the best 6-person tent for every adventure.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

-- Best Tent With a Vestibule – Marmot Guest House
+- Best Tent with a Screen Room – Coleman Weathermaster

 - Best Cabin Tent – Coleman Cabin Tent

 - Best Lightweight 6-Person Backpacking Tent – MSR Habitude

 - Best 6-Person Air Tent – Crua Outdoors Core 6-Person Tent